Luna Mexicana Cast

 Ramona Kelley is from Berkeley, CA where she began her training at Berkeley Ballet Theater.
-She went on to earn a BFA in dance from New York University’s Tisch School of the Arts where she performed in works by William Forsyth and Ronald K Brown.
+She went on to earn a BFA in dance from New York University’s Tisch School of the Arts where she performed in works by William Forsythe and Ronald K Brown.
 Ramona danced the principal role of ‘Betsy’ in the touring production of Twyla Tharp’s Come Fly Away.
 She is a current member of Twyla Tharp Dance based in NYC.
 Ramona has also performed with Cherylyn Lavagnino Dance, Sidra Bell, and the Phantom of the Opera (25th Anniversary Tour) among others.
-She is thrilled to be in the Bay Area dancing with Oakland Ballet for her third season.
+She is thrilled to be in the Bay Area dancing with Oakland Ballet for her fourth season.

 Emily Kerr is a Bay Area native and received her training at Pacific Ballet Academy and Boston Ballet School.
-In addition to Oakland Ballet Company, she has danced with LustigDanceTheatre, Menlowe Ballet, Milissa Payne Project, Chamber Dance Project, Ballet Neo, Mark Foehringer Dance Project, LA Ballet, and BalletMet Columbus.
-Emily has had the pleasure of performing works by Graham Lustig, Bat Abbit, Amy Seiwert, Dennis Nahat, Robert Moses, Michael Lowe, Jennifer Archibald, and Gerard Charles.
-This is Emily’s seventh season with OBC.
+In addition to Oakland Ballet, she has also appeared with Lustig Dance Theatre, Chamber Dance Project, Ballet Neo, Menlowe Ballet, Milissa Payne Project, Mark Foehringer Dance Project, Los Angeles Ballet, and BalletMet Columbus.
+Emily has had the pleasure of performing works by Graham Lustig, Bat Abbit, Amy Seiwert, Val Caniparoli, Betsy Erickson, Dennis Nahat, Robert Moses, Robert Dekkers, Janice Garrett & Charles Moulton, Ron Guidi, Molissa Fenley, and Jennifer Archibald.
+This is Emily’s eighth season with Oakland Ballet.

 Born in Los Angeles, Richard Link was an undergraduate at Princeton University before deciding to pursue ballet.
 He received his pre-professional ballet training with South Bay Ballet, as well as dancing summers at Milwaukee Ballet and Joffrey Ballet.
 He began his professional career as a trainee with Kentucky Ballet Theatre.
 From there, he joined Nashville Ballet’s second company where he danced the past two seasons.
 His professional performance experience includes roles in Carmen, Sleeping Beauty, and Peter Pan, as well as featured roles in The Nutcracker, Anne Frank, Peter and the Wolf, Clowns and Others, and Degas and the Little Dancer.
-He is excited and honored to dance with Oakland Ballet this season.
+He is excited and honored to dance with Oakland Ballet for his second season.

 Coral Martin is a Bay Area native who began her classical ballet training at Berkeley City Ballet with Grace Doty.
 Coral furthered her studies at Contra Costa Ballet School with Zola Dishong and Richard Cammack, at Oakland Ballet School with Ronn Guidi, and at the Ballet Studio San Francisco with Henry Berg.
 In addition, she attended intensive summer courses at San Francisco Ballet School, Boston Ballet School, Exploring Ballet with Suzanne Farrell, American Ballet Theater, the Rock School of Pennsylvania Ballet, Dance Theater of Harlem, and Alonzo King LINES Ballet, among others.
 Since graduating Cum Laude from Harvard University with Highest Honors in Social Anthropology and Visual Art, Coral has enjoyed furthering her maturation as a dancer through freelancing opportunities and fellowships in the San Francisco Bay Area, Boston, New York City, and Paris.
 In addition to performing, Coral is also passionate about teaching dance to artists of all ages.
-This is Coral’s second season performing with Oakland Ballet.
+This is Coral’s third season with Oakland Ballet.

 Hailing from Maysville, Kentucky, Calvin Thomas received his foundational training at the Otto M. Budig Academy of Cincinnati Ballet.
 He has supplemented his studies at Boston Ballet School, The School of American Ballet, Ballet Austin Academy, & The School of Oregon Ballet Theatre.
 Performing with the Cincinnati Ballet, Ballet Austin, Company C Contemporary Ballet and NY Theatre Ballet are among some of the highlights of his career.
 His repertoire includes works by Thang Dao, Gregory Dawson, Yuri Zhukov, and Maurice Causey among others.
 When not dancing he still enjoys time in the studio sharing knowledge and teaching the next generation of dancers.
 He has been on faculty with the Contra Costa Ballet Centre for over three years.
-Calvin is excited and blessed to take the stage with Oakland Ballet Company.
+Calvin is excited and blessed to take the stage for his second season with Oakland Ballet Company.